-The Choice in Crater Lake Lodging
+The Top Choice in Hotels Near Crater Lake

-Our Guide to Crater Lake
+Our Guide to Crater Lake Lodging

 Discover a natural gem near our Klamath Falls hotel.
 Located under an hour’s drive away, Crater Lake National Park has inspired people for generations, encapsulating the beauty of the Pacific Northwest.
 At its center sits the eponymous lake, the deepest in the United States, distinguished by its clarity and deep blue color.